donlouie/simple-blog-crud-with-image-upload/README.md

 ## ❔ About

-Blog CRUD with image upload using Multer, User creation and authentication, Admin dashboard for management of blog articles.
+Blog CRUD with image upload using Multer local storage, User creation and authentication, Admin dashboard for management of blog articles.

 ## 🏗️ Built With